 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Before exercising the consent the consent holder shall submit an "Injection Operation Management Plan" Receipt of satisfactory "Injection Operation Management Plan" Not yet exercised 2.
+Before exercising the consent the consent holder shall submit an "Injection Operation Management Plan" Receipt of satisfactory "Injection Operation Management Plan" Not yet exercised 2.
 Injection well, geological and operational data submission requirements.
-This information can be included in the "Injection Operation Management Plan" Receipt of satisfactory information Not yet exercised 3.
+This information can be included in the "Injection Operation Management Plan" erational data submission quirements.
+This formation can be included the "Injection Operation 3.
 The consent holder shall monitor for any seismic events within a 5 km radius of the Waihapa-B wellsite at a depth of less than 7 km below ground Receipt of satisfactory information Not yet exercised 4.
 No injection permitted after 1 June 2029 Assessment of injection records and site inspection notices N/A 5.
 The consent holder shall at all times adopt the best practicable option Assessment of consent holder records and site inspection notices N/A 6.
-The injection of fluids shall be confined to the Mount Messenger or Kiore Sandstone Formation, deeper than 878 metres true vertical depth Review of Management Plan, well construction log and injection data N/A 7.
+The injection of fluids shall be confined to the Mount Messenger or Kiore Sandstone Formation, deeper than 878 m true vertical depth Review of Management Plan, well construction log and injection data N/A 7.
 The injection of fluids shall not fracture any overlying geological seal Review and analysis of injection data N/A 8.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water) Assessment of injection records and results of groundwater sampling and analysis programme Baseline samples collected 9.
 Limits the types of fluids to be discharged Receipt and assessment of injection data N/A 10.
-Limits the types of fluids to be discharged 11.
+Limits the types of fluids to be discharged Receipt and assessment of injection data N/A 11.
 Maintain full records of injection data Receipt and assessment of injection data N/A